CryptoCoinUser/easy-node-authentication/README.md

 Code for the entire scotch.io tutorial series: Complete Guide to Node Authentication

-We will be using Passport to authenticate users locally, with Facebook, Twitter, and Google.
+We will be using Passport to authenticate users locally

 #### Upgraded To Express 4.0
 This tutorial has been upgraded to use ExpressJS 4.0.
 See [the commit](https://github.com/scotch-io/easy-node-authentication/commit/020dea057d5a0664caaeb041b18978237528f9a3) for specific changes.